rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ## launch python

-From a terminal on Linux try
+From a terminal on Linux I type ...

 ```shell
     idle-python3.5 &
 ```

-On Mac OS X or Windows
+On Mac OS X or Windows you'll need to ...

 1. find your Python 3.5.2 installation folder.
 2. find **idle**, click/double click to start it.

+--

+# 2. Make an http connection

+## Recap and check

+Before we continue you should have the following running ...

++ ArchivesSpace
++ Your web browser
++ Python via IDLE

 --